Physics of Marble Runs: The Science Behind the Fun

 • Elastic Collisions: In a perfectly elastic collision, the total kinetic energy of the system is conserved.
 Marbles bounce off each other without any loss of energy, similar to billiard balls on a pool table.

-• Inelastic Collisions: More common in marble racing, these collisions involve some kinetic energy being converted into heat or sound as the marbles absorb some of the impact.
+• Inelastic Collisions: More common in marble racing, these collisions involve kinetic energy converted into heat or sound as the marbles absorb some of the impact.

 Factors Influencing Collisions